-James Kochenderfer, MD is a tenure-track investigator in the Experimental Transplantation and Immunology Branch (ETIB) of the National Cancer Institute.
+James Kochenderfer, MD, is a tenure-track investigator in the Experimental Transplantation and Immunology Branch (ETIB) of the National Cancer Institute.
 He received his medical degree from West Virginia University and completed internal medicine training at Vanderbilt University.
 Dr. Kochenderfer completed a medical oncology fellowship at the MD Anderson Cancer Center and a hematology fellowship at Baylor College of Medicine.
-He undertook a period of postdoctoral research training in T-cell immunotherapy in the laboratories of Dr. Ronald Gress and Dr. Steven Rosenberg.
-Dr. Kochenderfer then obtained his first senior staff position as an Assistant Clinical Investigator in the ETIB prior to starting his current position.
+He undertook a period of postdoctoral research training in T-cell immunotherapy in the laboratories of Drs.
+Ronald Gress and Steven Rosenberg.
+Dr. Kochenderfer then obtained his first senior staff position as an assistant clinical investigator in the ETIB prior to starting his current position.

 Alexander M. Lesokhin, MD

 Alexander M. Lesokhin, MD, is a physician-scientist focused on the study of tumor immunology with a specific interest in developing innovative ways to use the immune system to treat cancer.
 He leads immunotherapy clinical trials as a clinician in his center’s immunotherapeutic clinical core and on the myeloma service in the division of hematologic oncology.
 Dr. Lesokhin has been involved in the development and implementation of several vaccines studies and immunomodulatory antibody clinical studies.
 This work involves ongoing monitoring of immune responses against tumor antigens (e.g., cancer testis antigens) and development of biomarkers of clinical outcome following immunomodulatory antibody therapy in multiple tumor types.